RustyAlgorithm44/LyricsApp/README.md

 ### 💾 Offline Backup & Restore
 *   **Local Backup:** Export your entire song library to a JSON file.
 *   **Non-Destructive Import:** Restore from a backup without creating duplicates, now including the `youtubeLink` field.
+The import logic is additive and avoids overwriting existing data.

 ---